rejeep/wrap-region.el/README.markdown

                         (indent-according-to-mode))))))

-## Known problems
+## Gotchas

-### Calc mode
+### Except modes
-In calc-mode you use ' (apostrophe) to enter an algebraic expression.
-If you use the global wrap-region-mode, wrap-region will be active when you start calc-mode and hence clash with the algebraic key.

-You can solve this by adding calc-mode to the list of modes that wrap-region should not be activated in:
+In some modes, such as calc and dired, you do not want to have wrap-region active because the key bindings will conflict. wrap-region stores a list of modes (wrap-region-except-modes) in which wrap-region will be inactive.

+Some modes are added to the except list by default.
+See the list with:
+    (describe-variable 'wrap-region-except-modes)

+You can also add new modes with:
-    (setq wrap-region-except-modes '(calc-mode))
+    (setq wrap-region-except-modes '(conflicting-mode))